 Many individuals may be drawn to the idea of pursuing a degree in electrical and computer engineering online due to the possibility of earning a degree without ever setting foot on campus, or only rarely having to do so.
-And while that is certainly a wonderful convenience, an aspiring student interested in this field of study should consider a number of factors before selecting an online program.
+And while that is certainly a wonderful convenience, an aspiring student interested in this field of study should consider several factors before selecting an online program.

-In an online program, students may be asked to progress through a majority of the coursework at their own pace, and may only be required to adhere to a semester schedule, providing significant flexibility in the completion and submission of assignments.
-But flexibility of schedule can be a blessing and a curse; anyone who has difficulty working with little oversight or without a strict routine may struggle in an online degree program.
+In an online program, students may be asked to progress through most of the coursework at their own pace.
+They may only be required to adhere to a semester schedule, providing significant flexibility in completing and submitting assignments.
+But the flexibility of schedule can be a blessing and a curse; anyone who has difficulty working with little oversight or without a strict routine may struggle in an online degree program.

-But for organized self-starters who are employed or busy by day, or who would have difficulty attending a physical campus, an online ECE program may be an appealing option.
+But an online ECE program may be an appealing option for organized self-starters who are employed or busy by day or who would have difficulty attending a physical campus.
 Gainfully employed people, parents of young children, military personnel, and people who live in remote areas often find online degree programs to be the right fit.

-As with other programs at institutions of higher education, those wishing to pursue an online degree in electrical and computer engineering must meet specific admissions requirements before they will be allowed to enroll.
-Because of this, if you are considering taking part in one of these programs, it is absolutely imperative that you familiarize yourself with these criteria before moving any further in the process.
-Only then can you properly prepare to ensure you have the highest chance of success.
+As with other institutions of higher education programs, those wishing to pursue an online degree in electrical and computer engineering must meet specific admissions requirements before they can enroll.
+Because of this, if you consider participating in one of these programs, you must familiarize yourself with these criteria before moving any further in the process.

-While the admissions requirements will vary based on the specific institution, as well as the level of study (undergraduate vs. graduate), certain key components will likely remain the same.
+While the admissions requirements will vary based on the specific institution and the level of study (undergraduate vs. graduate), certain key components will likely remain the same.

 At the undergraduate level, all institutions will generally require:

 At the graduate level, all schools will generally require: